NJIT-DSA/NJIT-DSA-01-arrays/README.md

 ```console
 mvn -Dtest=SecondTests test
 ```
-And from VS Codesta by clicking the play button on the right side of the `SecondTests`.
+or from VS Codesta by clicking the play button on the right side of the `SecondTests`.

 Run the tests several times.
 You will see that sometiems they pass, but sometimes they do not.
 Sometimes one of the tests passes, sometimes the other.
 Why?